Jack Lelivelt: Later years

 Lelivelt played from 1912 until 1914 as a part-time player.
 Despite having a .301 career major league average, he never was a full-time player.
 In 1914, several Naps players split time between the Cleveland Naps and the American Association Cleveland Bearcats in an effort to prevent the Federal League from moving a team to Cleveland.
 Lelivelt was one of those players.
 He would play in the minor leagues until retiring as a player in 1925.

 Managerial career and death

 Lelivelt became a player-manager for the Western League's Omaha franchise in 1920.
 From 1929 through 1937, he managed the Los Angeles Angels (PCL), including the 1934 team that won 137 out of 187 games (.733) and is hailed as one of the minor league's "greatest teams".
 When Emile Sick purchased the Seattle Rainiers, one of his first projects was bringing Lelivelt to Seattle.
 His Seattle Rainiers teams won Pacific Coast League titles in 1939 and 1940.
 Except for 1937, he managed every year until his death from a heart attack in January 1941 at the age of 55.
 He was interred in Glendale, California's Grand View Memorial Park Cemetery.

-In 1943, Lelivelt was posthumously elected to the Pacific Coast League Hall of Fame.
+In 1943, Lelivelt was elected to the Pacific Coast League Hall of Fame.